-4. Application of funds to carry out Objectives
+4. Application of funds to carry out objectsObjectives

-- (a) Subject to rule 4(b), the income and property of the Corporation must be applied solely towards the Objectives and no part of that income or property may be paid, transferred or distributed, directly or indirectly, to any Director or Member except in good faith in the promotion of the Objectives. - (b) Subject to rule 10.8, rule 4(a) does not prohibit making a payment approved or ratified by the Board: - (i) for out-of-pocket travel and other expenses properly incurred by a Member as approved by the Corporation or a Director in accordance with rule 10.7(c); - (ii) for any reasonable remuneration of a Director determined under rule 10.7(a); - (iii) in good faith for a good or service supplied to the Corporation by a Director (other than in the capacity as a Director of the Company) or Member: - (A) where the supply has the prior approval of the Board; and
+- (a) Subject to rule 04(b), the CATSI Actincome and the Rule Book, all funds or property of the Corporation not subject to any special trust canmust be used at the discretion of the Directors to carry out the Objects. - (a) Subject to the CATSI Actapplied solely towards the Objectives and the Rule Book, no portionpart of the funds and that income or property of the Corporation may be paid, transferred or distributed, directly or indirectly, to any Director or Member; except in relation to reimbursement for reasonable and legitimate out of pocket expenses incurred by a Member on behalf of the Corporation (for example travelling expenses incurred in attending a Corporation organised event, such as a General Meeting).good faith in the promotion of the Objectives.

+Subject to rule 10.8, rule 1.1.1(a)4(a)Nothing in rule 4(b) is intended to prevent:

+(b) the payment in good faith of reasonable wages to does not prohibit making a payment approved or ratified by the Board:

-- (B) where the amount payable is a commercially reasonable payment for the supply; and - (C) for indemnification of or payment of premiums on contracts of insurance for any Director to the extent permitted by law and this Corporation.
+- (i) for out-of-pocket travel and other expenses properly incurred by a Member who is an employee of as approved by the Corporation or a Director in accordance with rule 10.7(c); - (ii) for any reasonable remuneration of a Director determined under rule 10.7(a)(having regard; - (i)(iii) in good faith for a good or service supplied to the circumstances of the Corporation and by a Director (other than in the qualifications, role and responsibilities capacity as a Director of the Company) or Member as an employee); - reasonable payment in good faith to a Member for a contract for goods or services provided by that Member (having regard to the market costs for obtaining similar goods or services in the area where the goods and services are to be provided); or - the application of funds or property of the Corporation in furtherance of the Objects to provide benefits to a Member in their capacity as a Yinhawangka person. - (A) where the supply has the prior approval of the Board; and - (B) where the amount payable is a commercially reasonable payment for the supply; and - (C) for indemnification of or payment of premiums on contracts of insurance for any Director to the extent permitted by law and this Corporation.

-5. Powers of the Corporation
+5. Powers of the corporation Corporation

-5.1 Functions and powers of the Corporation as a Prescribed Body Corporate and Registered Native Title Body Corporate
+5.1 Functions and powers of the corporation Corporation as a Prescribed Body Corporate and Registered Native Title Body Corporate

-If the Corporation is appointed to be the Prescribed Body Corporate or Registered Native Title Body Corporate:
+If the corporation is appointed to be the Prescribed Body Corporate or Registered Native Title Body Corporate:

-- (a) the Corporation has the functions and powers prescribed by the Native Title Act and the PBC Regulations from time to time for Prescribed Body Corporate or an RNTBC that holds Native Title Rights and Interests on trust for the Common Law Holders of those Native Title Rights and Interests; and - (b) the specific functions, powers and Native Title Decision process outlined in Schedule 2 apply to the Corporation.
+- (a) the corporation Corporation has the functions and powers prescribed by the Native Title Act and the PBC Regulations from time to time for a PBCPrescribed Body Corporate or an RNTBC that holds Native Title Rights and Interests on Trusttrust for the Common Law Holders of those Native Title Rights and Interests; and - (b) the specific functions, powers and Native Title Decision Making Processprocess outlined in Schedule 2 apply to the Corporation.

-5.2 Further powers of the Corporation
+5.2 Further powers of the corporation Corporation

-Subject to the CATSI Act and the Rule Book, the Corporation has the power to do anything lawful to carry out the Objectives, except that the Corporation cannot charge application fees for membership or annual membership fees.
+Subject to the CATSI Act and the rule book Rule Book, the corporation Corporation has the power to-\do-\anything lawful to carry out the objectivesObjectives, except that the Corporation cannot charge application fees for membership or annual membership fees.